-When writing a CV you must always be aware that this is your first impression.
-If your CV is not effective and does not sell you, then your chance of being offered an interview is dramatically reduced.
+When writing or editing a CV you should always remember this is your first impression.
+If your CV does not effectively sell you, your chances of being invited to an interview are dramatically reduced.

 Points to remember

 Consider what you want your CV to say about you.
 What are your strengths?
 Why would you make a good employee?
 If you are looking to secure a particular type of role, make sure this is reflected.

 Your CV must be clear and easy to read.

 - Structure your CV logically (see example below).

 - Only use white A4 paper with black print.

 - Closely proof-read, checking spelling and grammar.